soberhacker/obsidian-telegram-sync/README.md

 - Synchronize text messages and files
 - Save messages as individual notes or append to an existing note
-- Transcipt voices and video notes (for Telegram Premium subscibers only)
+- Transcript voices and video notes (for Telegram Premium subscribers only)
 - Use customizable templates for new notes
 - Set folders for new notes and files
 - Automatically format text messages with markdown